MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 The setup wizard installs, upgrades, and uninstalls all in one workflow.

 1. In the Downloads folder, right-click to extract the contents of zipped executable.

 2. Double-click **ServerSetup.exe** to start the wizard.

-3. In Configure installation, choose components to install:
+3. In Configure installation, choose components to install. *If you clear the checkbox for R on a computer that has an existing R Server installation, Setup uninstalls your existing R Server instance.*

-    + Core components are listed for visiblity, but are not configurable.
-These components are required.
+    + **Core components** are listed for visibility, but are not configurable.
+Core components are required.
-    + **R** adds the R libraries. *If you clear the checkbox for R on a computer that has an existing R Server installation, Setup uninstalls your existing R Server instance.*
+    + **R** adds the R libraries.
     + **Python** adds the Python libraries.
     + [**Pre-trained Models**](microsoftml-install-pretrained-models.md) used for image classification and sentiment detection.
 You can install the models with R or Python, but not as a standalone component.

 4. Accept the SQL Server license agreement for Machine Learning Server, as well as the license agreements for Microsoft R Open and Anaconda.

 5. At the end of the wizard, click **Install** to run setup.

 > [!NOTE]